reporting pixel for marketing campaign

 Charles & Dianna Colman Scholarship

 The Charles & Dianna Colman Scholarship is a competitive scholarship available to domestic students.
 Recipients are required to complete the FAFSA and be enrolled full-time.
-The Charles & Dianna Colman Scholarship cannot be used in conjunction with other Rockford University scholarships, grants, or awards.
+The Charles & Dianna Colman Scholarship cannot be used in conjunction with other Rockford University merit scholarships or awards.
 This scholarship applies toward tuition only and is available for four years.
 If a qualified student does not receive a Charles & Dianna Colman Scholarship, they are automatically considered for the Trustee Scholarship.
 A separate application is not necessary.

 Amount: up to full tuition